biopragmatics/oquat/docs/invalids/prefix/biogrid.md

-# BFO
+# biogrid: BioGRID

+This page summarize the different resources that reference `biogrid` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['BioGRID']
+1 variants on the standard prefix were found: ['BioGRID'].

-## `apo`
+## `apo`: Ascomycete phenotype ontology

-Identifiers for this prefix are given correctly in Ascomycete phenotype ontology.
+Identifiers for this prefix are given incorrectly correctly in `apo`.

 | external_xref      |   usages_count | usages                                                                                               |
 |--------------------|----------------|------------------------------------------------------------------------------------------------------|